-Our Electives programme forms a central part of the extra-curricular and enrichment life of the College.
-All students at the College elect to take short courses that take place on Wednesday afternoons from 1pm to 2:30pm.
+Our Electives programme forms a central part of the extracurricular and enrichment life of the College.
+All students at the College elect to take short courses that take place on Wednesday afternoons from 1pm to 2:40pm.
 They are led by our own teachers, support staff and by visiting tutors who are experts in their field.
-Students may stay at the College after 2:30pm to access the library or take part in our extra-curricular activities.
+Students may stay at the College after 2:40pm to access the library or take part in our extracurricular activities.

 This information gives an overview of what the student will learn, any special equipment required and any cost associated with it.
 Students will usually take a different Elective each term, and benefit from the mix of age ranges on each course.